 Time trialling is the purest and simplest form of cycle racing; just you, your bike against old Father Time and the elements.
-It is also the easiest way to get into cycle racing and there is no need for any special equipment or clothing.
+It is also the easiest way to get into cycle racing and, apart form a rear facing red light (see below), there is no need for any special equipment or clothing.

 We have put together this little guide to help newcomers understand the basics and some of the quirks of the sport.

 In essence riders are set off at 1 minute intervals and timed over a fixed distance course.
 Most courses range from 10 miles up to 100 miles, with some extreme distance races run over 12 and 24 hours.
 Mostly our club events are over 10 miles.
 There are a few exceptions where we race over non-standard distances for a few of our circuit courses and have races over 25 miles, all thrown in for a bit of fun.

 If you fancy giving it a go we would be more than happy for you to come along to any of our club events and give it a try.
 You do not need to be a member of any cycling club to try it out, but here are a few tips as to how they are run:

 - Firstly, you will need to pay your event fee and sign on with the event organiser just before the race starts on the day of the event, this needs to be done about 20 mins before the start.

 When you sign on you will be given a race number.
 This needs to be pinned to the bottom of your top, around the waistline.
 This needs to be visible by the timekeepers when you come past the finish and are down on the bottom of the handle bars.
 Think of it as a number plate, if it can be seen by those travelling behind you, then it is in the right place.
 This is the best place to

 - Bikes will be checked at the start as every cyclist must have a rear facing working red light.
 If they do not have one they will not be allowed to ride.
 This is a new CTT regulation for 2020.